+Menstrual migraine is usually treated with nonsteroidal anti-inflammatory medications (NSAIDs).
 The NSAIDS most often used for menstrual migraine include:

-- Ibuprofen (Advil® and Motrin®)
+Ibuprofen (Advil® and Motrin®)

-- Fenoprofen calcium (Nalfon®)
+Fenoprofen calcium (Nalfon®)

-Other medications prescribed include:
+Other medications that might be prescribed include:

-- Small doses of ergotamine (including Bellergal-S®) or a similar compound, methylergonovine maleate (for example, Methergine®)
+Small doses of ergotamine (including Bellergal-S®) or a similar compound, methylergonovine maleate (for example, Methergine®)

-- Beta blocker drugs such as propranolol
+Beta blocker drugs such as propranolol

-- Anticonvulsants such as valporate
+Anticonvulsants such as valporate

-- Calcium channel blockers such as veraperamil
+Calcium channel blockers such as verapamil

 What are the treatment options for menopausal migraine?